• tiktok

 • A contribution of £500 towards the £1200 cost of the accommodation and meals is payable

-• A £100 first installment is required following an interview and to secure a place.
-The remainder of the course fee can be paid in agreed installments prior to the course commencing
+• A £100 first instalment is required following an interview and to secure a place.
+The remainder of the course fee can be paid in agreed instalments prior to the course commencing

 • There is currently a bursary available to cover a percentage of this cost if the person comes from a household with an income of less than £26,000.
 Please call Aimee Collins on 01302 861000 to seek advice or support regarding bursary eligibility